-

-Shu Pu'er "Gongting" 2018 is an elite loose tea made from selected raw materials collected in 2011 in the Bulan region (布朗, Bùlǎng) of Menghai County, Yunnan Province.
-The name "Gongting" (宫廷, gōngtíng) is translated as "palace" or "imperial", which emphasizes the highest quality and prestige of this tea.
-Tea from Bulan is famous for its rich taste, deep aroma and unique energy, which make it a real treasure for pu'er connoisseurs.
+Shu Pu'er "Gongting" 2018 is an elite loose-leaf tea produced from selected raw materials harvested in 2011 in the Bulan region (布朗, Bùlǎng) of Menghai County, Yunnan Province.
+The name "Gongting" (宫廷, gōngtíng) translates as "palace" or "imperial," emphasizing the exceptional quality and prestige of this tea.
+Bulan tea is renowned for its rich flavor, deep aroma, and unique energy, making it a true treasure for pu'er connoisseurs.

 Features of the Bulan region

-Bulan is a picturesque region in Menghai County, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soil and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Bulan is characterized by a rich taste, bright aroma and balanced character.
+Bulan is a picturesque region in Menghai County, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Bulan teas are distinguished by their rich flavor, vibrant aroma, and balanced character.

 What is "Gunting"?

-The name "Gongting" (宫廷, gōngtíng) indicates that the tea is made from selected, top-quality raw materials that were traditionally supplied to the imperial court.
-Only the most tender buds and young leaves are used to produce this tea, which gives the drink a special softness and sophistication.
+The name "Gongting" (宫廷, gōngtíng) indicates that the tea is made from selected, premium-quality tea leaves, traditionally supplied to the imperial court.
+Only the most tender buds and young leaves are used to produce this tea, giving the drink a particularly soft and refined flavor.

 Characteristics of Gongting tea